-This is an extra bit of money to help you get buy whilst studying and this doesn’t have to be paid back.
-Grants are susceptible on an income basis, Student Finance will evaluate your application and let you know if you are entitled to the extra help.
+This is an extra bit of money to help you get buy while studying and this doesn’t have to be paid back.
+Grants are susceptible on an income basis; Student Finance will evaluate your application and let you know if you are entitled to the extra help.

 Student Finance can pay for your tuition fees, and this is mainly for full-time study.
 Now, degrees can cost up to £9,000 just to attend the course alone.
 Student Finance will pay the university for you, and then you pay the loan back when you earn enough money.

 It is best to apply as soon as you have decided to attend university.
 You need to register for a student finance online account to go through all of the steps.
 You can find the forms and fill them out and then send them if the online option isn’t available to you.
 You may need to provide details of your household income, and get other adults to support your application.

 When you register you provide your UK passport details on your application, and Student Finance will tell you if you need to send photocopies of your passport, and if you don’t have one then your birth or adoption certificate.
 Never send your actual documents!
 Incase of losses or damages incurred on the way!
 You may need to provide your parents or your own P60s which is how much you earn each year.
 EU students will need to send their EU passport or identity card the first time they apply.

 You need to send you, your parents or your partner’s household income details if you are applying for a full Maintenance Lawn, Maintenance Grant, Special Support Grant, Childcare Grant or Adult Dependants’ Grant.
 This is so Student Finance can evaluate your personal situation and tell you much you are entitled to receive.